LinkML: LinkML structure

+LinkML's design goals of supporting semantic expressivity and ease of use.

-LinkML is designed to be aligned with the standards used by modern software developers and database engineers, including JSON files, relational databases, document stores and object models in Python, while providing a semantic web underpinning, mapping all elements to Resource Descriptoin Framework (RDF) Uniform Resource Identifiers (URIs).
-LinkML’s formal RDF-based framework aims at abstracting the complexity and allow semantics to "hide in plain sight".
+LinkML is designed to be aligned with the standards used by modern software developers and database engineers, including JSON files, relational databases, document stores and object models in Python, while providing a semantic web underpinning, mapping all elements to Resource Description Framework (RDF) Uniform Resource Identifiers (URIs).
+LinkML's formal RDF-based framework aims at abstracting the complexity and allow semantics to "hide in plain sight".

 The basic structure is a schema plus associated metadata (including namespace to URI mapping), a set of classes, plus their attributes.
 Classes follow object-oriented semantics rather than OWL semantics, allowing classes to also be metaclasses, enabling the modeling of design patterns used in some computational ontologies.
 Each element in the schema can be assigned URIs from existing vocabularies, allowing for increased interoperability.